A Manufacturer’s Guide to EV Thermal Management & Sensor Technology

 In tandem with laws and regulations, new industry standards are being implemented for thermal runaway detection as EV technology takes hold in transportation.

-Performance requirements for thermal runaway detection systems are extremely high.
+Performance requirements for thermal runaway management systems are extremely high.
 For instance:

 - • Any thermal runaway event must be detected well before any hazard is posed to the vehicle's inhabitants.

-- • A thermal runaway detection system must also provide stable operation throughout the entire service life of a battery pack (which can run as high as 10-15 years in automobile applications.)
+- • A thermal runaway management system must also provide stable operation throughout the entire service life of a battery pack (which can run as high as 10-15 years in automobile applications.)

 - • Electric vehicles typically use a 12V secondary battery system to power auxiliary systems such as keyless entry and alarms, which severely limits the power draw of a thermal runaway detection system.
 A robust thermal runaway detection system ideally needs to have a current draw in the <1 mA range to avoid depleting this secondary battery system.